Theerapong/Ansible-launches-AWS-EC2/README.md

 ## Prerequisite for this Playbook
+(1) This playbook uses Ansible version 2.9

-At the local machine, we need to install following:
+(2)At the local machine, we need to install following:

 pip3 install ansible